 All inmates shall receive a tuberculosis (TB) skin test or exam within seven days of admission to the facility.
 Inmates committed to the facility with written confirmation of testing or examination within the last twelve months will not require an additional TB screening, unless the evaluating provider feels it is necessary to repeat or if there is a lapse in custody.

-6VAC15-40-380.
+PRC Approved BLRJ Revision - 6VAC15-40-380.
 Inmate Access to Medical Services – Written policy, procedure, and practice shall be developed whereby inmates shall be informed, at the time of admission to the facility, of the procedures for gaining access to medical services.

 Workgroup Revision: